decent-chat/decent/docs/api.md

 - `SHORT_PASSWORD` - For when you attempt to register but your password is too short.
 - `INCORRECT_PASSWORD` - For when you attempt to log in but you didn't enter the right password.
 (Note that `NOT_FOUND` is returned if you try to log in with an unused username.)
 - `INVALID_NAME` - For when you try to make something (a user or channel, etc) with an invalid name.

+## Mentions

+Mentions target a single user only and are formatted as `<@userID>`, where `userID` is the ID of the user who is being mentioned.
+Mentions are stored per-user on the server.

 ---